AbdAlHameedD/Pillars-Management-System/README.md

   password: dalgamouni

  Note That:
-  Testing has been done up to 80%
+  Testing has been done up to 80%.
-  Plliars Management System Executed in 7 Days
+  Plliars Management System Executed in 7 Days.

 12 / 13 / 22 1:20 AM